HlibPavlyk/SelfAssessment/Skills/UnityGameDev.md

   - Automated testing and test-driven development (TDD)

 - C# Language Fundamentals
-  - Variables and data types
+  - Variables and data types 🙋 explained
-  - Control flow (if, switch, loops)
+  - Control flow (if, switch, loops) 🙋 explained
-  - Functions and methods
+  - Functions and methods 🙋 explained
-  - Classes and objects
+  - Classes and objects 🙋 explained
-  - Inheritance and polymorphism
+  - Inheritance and polymorphism 🙋 explained
-  - Delegates, events, and lambda expressions
+  - Delegates, events, and lambda expressions 👂 heard
-  - Asynchronous programming in C#
+  - Asynchronous programming in C# 👂 heard

 - Unity Basics and Beyond
   - GameObjects and Components